-Credit bureau and collections complaints once again lead all other consumer complaint types in the recently released CFPB 2020 Consumer Response Annual Report.
-These trends are likely to remain unchanged with consumers’ concerns about the impact of missed payments and increased collections efforts during—and following—the pandemic.
+These trends are likely to remain unchanged with consumers’ concerns about the impact of missed payments and increased collections efforts following the pandemic.
 Additionally credit bureaus are providing customers with access to credit reports on a weekly basis.
 So it stands to reason that complaints will continue to increase.
 With that in mind, here are key components to develop and maintain a strong, effective complaints management program.

 1. GOVERNANCE to ensure a sustainable program and employee engagement